ruchitha007/WA/Project/04/README.md

 generates a hyperlink with `href="#/states"` and the text "States".

-## Style (5 points)
+## Style

-These points will be awarded if your solutions have proper MVC decomposition and follow the style guidelines discussed in lecture and section. **Note that you should not directly manipulate the DOM in your code**.
+These requirements will be met if your solutions have proper MVC decomposition and follow the style guidelines discussed in lecture and section. **Note that you should not directly manipulate the DOM in your code**.
 In addition, your code and templates must be clean and readable.
 Remember to run ESLint before submitting.
 ESLint should raise no errors.

 ## Deliverables
 **After implementing part 5, make sure parts 1 through 4 still work!**